 I’m here to save you a lot of time and trouble when planning your next vacation with your dog.
 I’ve compiled a comprehensive list of my favorite dog friendly hotels in New England where I’ve stayed with Roscoe.
 So there’s no need to leave your best friend behind the next time you’re on the road!
 Get your paws on some of the most pooch-pampering places to stay across New England.

 Dog Friendly Hotels in Vermont

 Basin Harbor, Vergennes

 This resort has everything you need to have a perfect vacation without ever having to leave its sprawling 700 acres.
-You can choose from a wide assortment of activities that are fun for the whole family, from the land to the lake.
-The pool and guest waterfront are are pet-free areas, but dogs have their own designated swimming area, Fanny’s Beach.
-We were even able to rent a sailboat to take out onto the lake with Roscoe!
+Choose from a wide assortment of activities that are fun for the whole family, from the land to the lake.
+The pool and guest waterfront are pet-free areas, but dogs have their own designated swimming area, Fanny’s Beach.
+We were even able to rent a sailboat to take out on the lake with Roscoe!
 Plus you can dine at one of the resorts five onsite restaurants.
 Dogs aren’t allowed inside the dining areas but are welcome to dine with you at the Red Mill’s outdoor casual seating area.
 Dog walking and sitting services are also available if you want to enjoy some fun without Fido.

 Inn at Mountain View Farm, East Burke